caneara/varnish/docs/pages/badge.md

 ## Features

-* Available in six colors.
+* Available in six colors
-* Uppercase or mixed-case content.
+* Uppercase or mixed-case content
-* Opaque and transparent backgrounds.
+* Opaque and transparent backgrounds
-* Allows for setting tooltips to display on hover.
+* Allows for setting tooltips to display on hover

 ## Demo